Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

 \subsection{Privacy-Safe Regularization Parameter Selection}

-Determining the regularization parameters in the mechanisms, like the finite-dimensional number $M$ (for subspace embedding mechanisms) and $\psi$ (for the ICLP mechanism), is crucial to guarantee a reasonable performance of the private releases.
-Tuning regularization parameter in statistical modeling has been well studied and \textit{Cross Validation} (CV), or one of its many variants, is a widely used approach.
-However, CV focuses on balancing variance and bias in the statistical error, which ignores the trade-off between the privacy error and the statistical error.
-To fit CV into the DP framework, \textit{Private Cross Validation} (PCV) is proposed in \citet{mirshani2019formal}, which aims to find out the ``sweet spot" between privacy error and statistical error.
-However, as data-driven approaches, both CV and PCV are not truly privacy-safe since the regularization parameters may contain information about the data.
-There are some approaches that one can get end-to-end privacy-guaranteed regularization parameters.
-For example, one can use out-sample public datasets \citep{zhang2012functional} or one can spend extra privacy budget on the tuning process \citep{chaudhuri2011differentially,chaudhuri2013stability}.
+Determining the regularization parameters in different mechanisms, such as the finite-dimensional number $M$ (for subspace embedding mechanisms) and $\psi$ (for the ICLP mechanism), is crucial to ensure the reasonable performance of the private releases.
+Tuning regularization parameters in statistical modeling has been well studied, and \textit{Cross Validation} (CV), or one of its many variants, is the most widely used approach.
+However, CV focuses on balancing variance and bias in the estimation error, not the trade-off between privacy and estimation error.
+To fit CV into the DP framework, \textit{Private Cross Validation} (PCV) was proposed in \citet{mirshani2019formal}, which aims to find the ``sweet spot" between privacy error and estimation error.
+However, as data-driven approaches, neither CV nor PCV is truly privacy-safe since the regularization parameters may contain information about the data.
+There are some approaches one can use to obtain end-to-end privacy-guaranteed regularization parameters.
+For example, one can use out-of-sample public datasets \citep{zhang2012functional} or one can spend extra privacy budget on the tuning process \citep{chaudhuri2011differentially,chaudhuri2013stability}.